-- Use scp to copy directory with toy data and scripts from your home directory on vyuka.natur.cuni.cz into your notebook. - Use scp to copy any file from your notebook into your home directory on vyuka.natur.cuni.cz. - Ouse rsync to update toy data and scripts in your notebook according to version on vyuka.natur.cuni.cz in /home/scripts\data. - Use rsync to update directory with toy data files and scripts in your home directory on vyuka.natur.cuni.cz according to version in your notebook. - For rsync try to use various options, run it several times. - Explore help of rsync.
-Can you find there some useful parameters? - Get MAC and IP address of your notebook.
-Why can be such information useful? - OPING Some web server.
-Is it alive and well reachable?
+- 6 Use rsync to update toy data and scripts in your notebook according to version on vyuka.natur.cuni.cz in /home/scripts_data. - 1 Use rsync to update directory with toy data files and scripts in your home directory on vyuka.natur.cuni.cz according to version in your notebook. - For rsync try to use various options, run it several times. - Explore help of rsync.
+Can you find there some useful parameters? - 8 Get MAC and IP address of your notebook.
+Why can be such information useful? - Ping some web server.
+Is it alive and well reachable? - Why can be output of traceroute useful when you have problems with network? - Mount (explore and then unmount) your CESNET ownCloud into your notebook.
+If unsure, consult help (česky). - It is available for all academics in the Czech Republic, just go to https://owncloud.cesnet.cz and login with your institutional credentials - Alternatively connect to some other ownCloud/nextCloud/generic webDAV server ith Screen SSH BASH Directories Archives Searching Globbing, wildcards, quotes Variables Chaining HW, sys and ps Network Parallelisation Timing